DataExperts/dexih.transforms/README.md

 ## Coming soon

-In the next few weeks we will be integrating the following capabilities into the transform processing:
+In the next few months we will be integrating the following capabilities into the transform libraries:

 * Logging and resilience.
-* Additional data sources.
 * More documentation!
+* Additional transforms - hierarchy scan, pivot rows to columns.
+* Planned additional data sources - PostgresSQL, Oracle, MySql, Microsoft Access & Excel.

 ## How does it work?